Splendens Common Thrift

 Armeria maritima 'Splendens'Item #0089 USDA Hardiness Zone: 3 - 9

-- DetailBotanical Pronunciation:ar-ME-ree-a ma-RI-ti-maPlant type:PerennialDeciduous/evergreen:EvergreenSunset climate zones:1 - 9, 14 - 24, 33 - 43Growth rate:ModerateAverage landscape size:Moderate growth to 6 inches, 12 inches in bloom, spreading to a foot wide.Foliage color:GreenBlooms:Spring, remove old flowers for rebloomFlower color:RedDesign IdeasLittle thrift is remarkably versatile offering a perfect perennial for pots and troughs.
+- DetailBotanical Pronunciation:ar-ME-ree-a ma-RI-ti-maPlant type:PerennialDeciduous/evergreen:HerbaceousSunset climate zones:1 - 9, 14 - 24, 33 - 43Growth rate:ModerateAverage landscape size:Foliage reaches 6 in. tall, up to 12 in. wide; blooms to 12 in. tall.Foliage color:GreenBlooms:SpringFlower color:RedFlower attributesShowy FlowersDesign IdeasLittle thrift is remarkably versatile offering a perfect perennial for pots and troughs.
 Plant in masses for a "lawn" that blooms.
 Nestles around rocks and dry stream beds for naturalistic looks.
 Makes a prim edging for smaller city gardens and to neaten up the front of a perennial border.
 Use to fill in gaps around the edges of pools and water gardens.Companion PlantsGrow thrift with other small stature beauties such as Emerald Blue Creeping Phlox, (Phlox subulata 'Emerald Blue'), Blue Clips Carpathian Harebell, (Campanula carpatica 'Deep Blue Clips'), May Night Sage, (Salvia x sylvestris 'May Night') and Thumbelina Leight English Lavender, (Lavandula angustifolia 'Thumbelina Leigh').

 - History & LoreHistory:The species name attests to its origin as a maritime coastal plant native to Europe.
 In the famous 17th century herbal, John Parkinson explains that it was a valuable ornamental plant for knot garden.
 Early cultivars of the species result from the crossing with A. setacea and the larger A. alliacea.Lore:These plants survive on the wild rocky cliffs and salt marshes of the coast where they prove quite tolerant of high salt and copper concentrations in the soils.